-Predictable • There is a systematic approach to contractor / supplier control.
+There is a systematic approach to contractor / supplier control.

 Effective pre-qualification arrangements take a balanced approach, considering H&S performance.
 Effective processes exist for the ongoing management of contractors at all stages of the relationship.

-There is a clear understanding of responsibility at all stages of the contract.
-Good working relationships between client and all contractors, are delivered through effective interface arrangements.
-Culture A culture exists in which communication is open and honest.
-The integration between contractor / supplier and the organisation is strengthened through collaboration and sharing of objectives.
-Performance measures and post-contract reviews help guide decisions on the choice of contractors for further work.
-The contractor / supplier collaborates effectively with the organisation.
-Evidence of effective two-way communication.
-Standardised • The importance of contractor control is recognised and this is reflected in the organisation's relevant policy and process, but measurement of the effectiveness of the process may be lacking.
-There is robust evidence of induction and communication with contractors.
-Contractors are closely aligned with the customers expectations.
-The contractor's performance is monitored during the contract, and appropriate performance measures are used effectively to track achievement.
-Culture A culture exists in which communication is open and honest.
-The contractor and organisation are still distinct, but there is some evidence of collaboration and sharing of objectives.
-Comprehensive processes exists to ensure that contractors are chosen on their ability to complete work safely and to a satisfactory standard, and managed effectively following appointment.
-Managed • Some elements of a risk control system are in place for contractor control, but there is no systematic process from selection through to post-contract review.
-There is some evidence of induction of and communication with contractors.
-Contractors are broadly aligned with the customers expectations.
-There is some evidence of a managed process in the initial selection, monitoring, and post-contract review, but application may be inconsistent.
-Culture A 'contractual' culture exists in which communication is open and honest but the contractor / supplier and organisation are clearly separated.
-The key elements of the contractor relationship are managed through formal processes.
-The contractor is loosely managed by the organisation, but operates mostly as an independent entity.
-Ad-hoc • Contractors and suppliers are appointed when needed, but when selected there are few considerations other than cost.
-There is no formal process for managing contractors / suppliers, monitoring their performance or review of the completed contract.
-There is little evidence of integration of contractors / suppliers with the organisation, and consequently a lack of shared objectives and values.
-Culture An 'us and them' culture exists.
-The contractor / supplier is blamed for operational failings.
-The organisation is blamed by the contractor / supplier for lack of information / management.
-There is little consideration of the responsibilities for risk control when deciding how to do the work.
+- There is a clear understanding of responsibility at all stages of the contract.
+Good working relationships between client and all contractors, are delivered through effective interface arrangements. - The importance of contractor control is recognised and this is reflected in the organisation's relevant policy and process, but measurement of the effectiveness of the process may be lacking. - There is robust evidence of induction and communication with contractors. - Contractors are closely aligned with the customers expectations. - The contractor's performance is monitored during the contract, and appropriate performance measures are used effectively to track achievement. - Some elements of a risk control system are in place for contractor control, but there is no systematic process from selection through to post-contract review. - Managed There is some evidence of induction of and communication with contractors. - Contractors are broadly aligned with the customers expectations. - There is some evidence of a managed process in the initial selection, monitoring, and post-contract review, but application may be inconsistent. - Contractors and suppliers are appointed when needed, but when selected there are few considerations other than cost. - There is no formal process for managing contractors / suppliers, monitoring their performance or review of the completed contract. - There is little evidence of integration of contractors / suppliers with the organisation, and consequently a lack of shared objectives and values.